Upgrading Applications Created in Previous Versions of JScript

 In previous versions of JScript, code passed to the eval method would run in the same security context as the calling code.

-To help protect users, code passed to the eval method executes in a restricted security context, unless the string "unsafe" is passed as the second parameter.
-The restricted security context helps to prevent access to system resources, such as the file system, the network, or the user interface.
+To protect users, code passed to the eval method executes in a restricted security context, unless the string "unsafe" is passed as the second parameter.
+The restricted security context forbids access to system resources, such as the file system, the network, or the user interface.
 A security exception is generated if the code attempts to access those resources.

 When the second parameter of eval is the string "unsafe", the code passed to the eval method is executed in the same security context as the calling code.
 This restores previous behavior of the eval method.

-Use eval in unsafe mode only to execute code strings obtained from well-known sources.
+Security Note Use eval in unsafe mode only to execute code strings obtained from trustworthy sources.